ExoSpaceLabs/hardrt/docs/SEMAPHORES.md

 ## 🔒 Semaphores (binary)

-HeaRTOS provides a minimal binary semaphore primitive for simple mutual exclusion and task synchronization.
-Semaphores in HeaRTOS are deliberately small and predictable:
+HardRT provides a minimal binary semaphore primitive for simple mutual exclusion and task synchronization.
+Semaphores in HardRT are deliberately small and predictable:

 - Binary only: the `count` is either 0 (unavailable) or 1 (available).
 - FIFO waiter queue: tasks that block in `hrt_sem_take` are queued in first-in, first-out order within a priority class; global scheduling rules still apply (fixed priority with optional round‑robin within a class).